Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Experimental Validation

 The second measurement setup is shown in Fig.~\ref{ExpSetup}(b) and the goal was to jointly demonstrate beamfocusing in both angle and depth.
 The transmitter is located at $\varphi_{\textrm{t}}=-17^\circ$, $\theta_{\textrm{t}}=0^\circ$, and $d_{\textrm{t}}=1$\,m.
 The receiver is located at $\varphi_{\textrm{r}}=\theta_{\textrm{r}}=0^\circ$ with the distance $d_{\textrm{r}}=0.8$\,m.
 We ensured there was no noticeable static path by placing a metal object between the transmitter and receiver, as this is assumed in the theoretical formulas.

 Fig.~\ref{fig:3} shows how the array gain varies when the focal point is moved in both distance and azimuth angle, as compared to the boresight receiver at $d_{\textrm{r}}=0.8$\,m.
 This corresponds to moving along the two axes shown in Fig.~\ref{focusing_example}.
-All the intersection points in this graph represent the measurements, while the surface indicates the shape.
+All the intersection points in this graph represent the measurements, while the surface and color indicate the shape.
 The yellow peak value coincides with the true location of the receiver, and there is a roughly ellipsoidal area around it with a substantial array gain (shown in yellow and green).
 This result demonstrates that one can achieve beamfocusing with a textbook-like shape, as sketched in Fig.~\ref{focusing_example}, in a real office environment.

 Next, we take a closer look at the beamwidth behavior by varying the azimuth angle of the focal point in the range $[-20^\circ,20^\circ]$, while keeping the focal distance and elevation angle the same as for the receiver.
 Fig.~\ref{fig:4} shows the measurement results and two theoretical curves.
 The solid blue curve is computed using the formula in \eqref{eq:arraygain3_width} and matches the measurements closely, particularly within the mainlobe.
 The half-power beamwidth is around $3$ degrees.
 The black dash-dotted curve is once again computed by calculating theoretical LOS channels and quantizing the ideal RIS phase-shifts.
 This simulation curve is close to the formula-based curve, but when it deviates in the sidelobes, it is slightly closer to the measurements.
 There is a minor discrepancy between measurements and theory around $-15^\circ$.
-In this case, the RIS reflects the signal back toward the transmitter, and the metal object that we used to block the direct path between the transmitter and receiver is likely reflecting this signal toward the receiver.
+In this case, the RIS reflects the signal back toward the transmitter, and the metal object that we used to block the direct path between the transmitter and receiver reflects this signal toward the receiver.